 I learned a new thing when making these cookies.
 Not all sheet pans are created equally!
 Rather than wait until the baking sheets cooled, I got out one of the older cookie sheets.

 I was very surprised by the differences in the cookies.
 The older, less expensive pans caused some burning on the bottom of the cookies.

-Use a Quality Baking Sheet Pan
+Using a Higher Quality Baking Sheet

 It’s the vanilla pudding in the cookies that really makes the difference.